Knowledge is Not Enough

 The apostle John tells us that those who worship God must worship Him: “in spirit and truth” (John 4:24).
 So, a proper understanding of the truth is vital but in no way is it enough.
 Christianity is much more than a collection of facts.
 The loving God who created us desires to be in a relationship with us.
 When asked which commandment was the greatest, Jesus replied: “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind” (Matthew 22:37).

-You can read or be told about someone and come to appreciate who they are.
+You can read about, or be told about someone and come to appreciate who they are.
 However, you can’t truly love them solely based on what you know.
 You need to meet them and get to know them in a personal way.
 In the same way you can’t really love God unless you get to know Him in a personal way.
 Paul refers to the Church as “the bride of Christ” (2 Corinthians 11:2).
 Paul’s marriage analogy is a good one as it illustrates the type of relationship that should exist between God and Man.
 A true marriage is a covenant.
 A covenant involves a total giving of oneself to another.
 And that is just what Jesus did on the cross.
 We return that love by humbly submitting our lives to Him.

 Some people understand the importance of having a relationship with God.
 But unfortunately, they stop there.
 I have actually heard people say: “I have no need of doctrine.
 All I need is Jesus.”
 Yes, all you need is Jesus.
 But Jesus is a person who taught many things.
 And you cannot separate Him from what He taught.
 As the Scripture says: “One does not live by bread alone, but by every word that comes forth from the mouth of God” (Matthew 4:4).
 And of course, that would include all the teachings contained in Scripture.
 Paul warns Timothy about a time in the future when people would “not tolerate sound doctrine” (2 Timothy 4:3).
 He tells Titus to: “Exhort with sound doctrine and refute opponents” (Titus 1:9).
 And again to: “Teach what befits sound doctrine” (Titus 2:1).